guptav96/BDQN-PyTorch/README.md

 Implementation in MxNet can be found [here](https://github.com/kazizzad/BDQN-MxNet-Gluon).

+To see it in practice, update main.py with the desired experiment and run `python main.py`.

 **A Thompson Sampling of deep explorative RL**

 Bayesian deep Q networks (BDQNs) is an RL method which applies the function approximation capabilities of deep neural networks to problems in reinforcement learning.
 The model follows the work described in the paper Efficient Exploration through Bayesian Deep Q-Networks, written by Kamyar Azizzadenesheli, Emma Brunskil and, Anima Anankumar.